Read the students and faculty insights of the 2019 excursion.

-Join professors Caleb Kim and Ivan Media in Rome this upcoming summer for espresso, gelato, great sightseeing and two outstanding social work courses:
+Join professors Caleb Kim and Amy Krings in Rome this upcoming summer for espresso, gelato, great sightseeing and two outstanding social work courses:

-- SOWK 502/370 Promoting Social Justice and Empowerment: The Intersection of Opresssion, Privilege, and Diversity in Social Work (502 could be replaced with 690 Independent Study if you already took this course).
+- SOWK 502/370 Promoting Social Justice and Empowerment: The Intersection of Oppression, Privilege, and Diversity in Social Work (502 could be replaced with 690 Independent Study if you already took this course).

-- SOWK 610 M/F Advanced Policy Practice.
-Earn 6 credits towards your MSW degree.
-Your "book learning" will be augment with half dozen amazing excursions, including social service site visits and cultural experiences (guest lecturers, visit to social service sites in Pompeii, the Vatican Museum and the Roman Forum).
+- SOWK 634 Comparative Social Welfare Policy: Earn 6 credits towards your MSW degree.
+Your "book learning" will be augment with half dozen amazing excursions, including social service site visits and cultural experiences (e.g., Vatican Museum and the Roman Forum), and guest lecturers, etc.).

 SOWK 502/370 Promoting Social Justice and Empowerment: The Intersection of Oppression, Privilege, and Diversity in Social Work (this course could be replaced with 690 Independent Study if a student already took it).